twhentschel/invert-dsf/README.md

 ```
 conda activate invert-dsf
 ```
-and then install the dependencies of the project
+and then install the dependencies of the project with
 ```
 make requirements
 ```